Xmetalfanx/linuxSetup/README.md

 A problem SOME users, even if they are experienced have when setting up some distributions, is all the post install tasks they have to do to setup a "workable" system.
 The tasks may not be difficult to do, but just rather they are time consuming.
 These scripts can hopefully give people a "helping hand" getting different distro bases set up.

 While The main distributions listed are meant to be "Distro family bases", not ALL scripts are practically on all distros.
-For example a few of the "Fedora scripts" are already pre-done for you, if you use Korora.

 ## Disclaimer